TheGhouls/oct/doc/writing_tests.rst

     class Transaction(BaseTransaction):
         def __init__(self):
-            # each canon will only instanciate Transaction once, so each property
+            # each cannon will only instanciate Transaction once, so each property
             # in the Transaction __init__ method will be set only once so take care if you need to update it
             self.url = "http://my-api/1.0/"